thebabalola/SCredence/issues.md

 - [ ] Update total-stx-borrows: `(- (var-get total-stx-borrows) forfeited-borrows)`
 - [ ] Delete user's entries from `borrows` and `collateral` maps using `map-delete`
 - [ ] Transfer liquidator bounty (sBTC) to liquidator:
+  - Use `restrict-assets?` wrapper to protect contract assets (Clarity 4)
   - Use `contract-call?` on sBTC token's `transfer`
   - Transfer `(+ pool-reward liquidator-bounty)` to `tx-sender` (liquidator)
 - [ ] Execute swap on Bitflow DEX (sBTC to STX):
+  - Use `restrict-assets?` wrapper to protect contract assets (Clarity 4)
   - Use `contract-call?` on `xyk-swap-helper`'s `swap-helper-a`
   - Swap `pool-reward` amount of sBTC for STX
   - Note: Bitflow sends STX to `tx-sender` (liquidator), so we need to transfer it back